This article updated Wednesday, May 27. Please continue to check this article or visit https://www.nps.gov/goga for updates.

 Your friends at the Golden Gate National Parks Conservancy

 Please help spread the word on how to stay safe in the parks at this time.
-Download and share the graphics below:
+Download and share the graphics below.
+Right-click and save or click the "Download" link: